Past and forthcoming seminars by the project team members:

 - Electricity Markets Overview.
 Slides.

-- Theoretical Analysis of Competition and Market Power in Wholesale Electricity Market.
+- Theoretical Analysis of Market Power in Electricity Markets.
 Slides.

 Lectures by Natalia Fabra on Competition and Market Design in Electricity Markets (DIW Berlin Summer School, September 2019, event link)